Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

     git checkout [existing_branch_name]

 If you are fixing a bug or implementing a new feature, you likely will want to create a new branch.
-If you are reviewing code or working on exisiting branches, you likely will checkout an existing branch.
+If you are reviewing code or working on existing branches, you likely will checkout an existing branch.
 To view the list of current Zcash Github issues, click `here <https://github.com/zcash/zcash/issues>`_ .

 .. _Make & Commit Changes: